sparxastronomy/Nbody/lit/index.md

 # 2D Nbody Simulation
 This simulation will incorporate Friedmann's Equation and will be a more realistics simulation

+## Maths required
+Deriving all the thing in great detail won't be possible, however I'll try to write reasonable explations for all the steps.
+For detailed text one should refer to Barbara yden's book "Introduction to Cosmology" [@Ryden2017] and Andrew Liddle's book "Introduction to Modern Cosmology" [@liddle2015introduction]